crontab/AsyncMux/README.md

 - Upgraded the project to Swift 6; fixed all concurrency issues
 - Removed `register()` and `unregister()` methods from `MuxRepository`; registration is now automatic as long as `cacheKey` is provided when creating an instance of a multiplexer.
-- `MuxRepository` and `AsyncMedia` are now static interfaces with async methods, i.e. no `shared` instance anymore.
+- `MuxRepository` is now a static interface with async methods.

 <a name="authors"></a>
 ## Authors